Skip to Main Content

 • Note that if the system is busy it may take some time before it gets to your submission request.
 If the deadline passes while you are waiting, your assignment will not be accepted.
 In other words, if you try to hand in your work close to the end of the deadline, you may be too late.

-AutoLab uses Java 17 to compile and run assignment’s test cases.
+AutoLab uses Java 17 to compile and run an assignment’s test cases.
 After each submission the feedback includes a written text and a light:

 • red means that either your program didn’t compile or it passed very few of our test cases (0 – 20% of points);